+α-Hep-(1-3)-α-Hep4PPEtN-(1-5)-Kdo-(2-6)-β-GlcN4P-(1-6)-α-GlcN1P

+I

-α-Hep-(1-3)-α-Hep4PPEtN-(1-5)-Kdo-(2-6)-β-GlcN4P-(1-6)-α-GlcN1P α -Kdo-(2-4)
+α -Kdo-(2-4 4)

+SCHEME 2

-These observations are consistent with a core truncated at the level of the first outer core glucose (Glc) and with only a partial PPEtN modification at HepI (Fig. 1).
+These observations are consistent with a core truncated at the level of the first outer core Glc and with only a partial PPEtN modification at HepI (Fig. 1).

 Both the R3 and K-12 core structures include three Hep units attached to KdoI (14).
-Partial modification of KdoII with PEtN is also observed when E. coli is cultured under calcium-enriched conditions (49,50).
+Partial modification of KdoII with PEtN is also observed when E. coli is cultured under calcium-enriched conditions (49, 50).
 The R3 and K-12 core structures share in common the first outer core Glc, which is attached by an α -1,3-linkage with HepII (Fig. 1).
-This first Glc unit is required for complete phosphorylation of HepI (51), which can be followed bv partial modification with PEtN.
-HepI phosphorylation is a prerequisite for attachment of HepIII, which is itself a prerequisite for phosphorylation of HepII Although HepII phosphorylation is (52). nearly stoichiometric in E. coli K-12, its presence is only partial and mutually exclusive with the attachment of GlcNAc by WabB at HepIII in E. coli O157:H7 (Fig. 1) (16).Consequently, biosynthetic deficiencies in the first Glc will not only manifest the absence of the outer core and O-polysaccharide, but will also necessarily exclude the inner core GlcNAc, HepIII, and Hep phosphate groups.
-These findings demonstrate that our observed core truncation likely most represents а deficiency in the cytoplasmic incorporation of the first outer core Glc, rather than the action of a series of previously unreported extracellular hydrolytic enzymes.
+This first Glc unit is required for complete phosphorylation of HepI (51), which can be followed by partial modification with PEtN.
+HepI phosphorylation is a prerequisite for attachment of HepIII, which is itself a prerequisite for phosphorylation of HepII (52).
+Although HepII phosphorylation is nearly stoichiometric in E. coli K-12, its presence is only partial and mutually exclusive with the attachment of GlcNAc by WabB at HepIII in E. coli O157:H7 (Fig. 1) (16).
+Consequently, biosynthetic deficiencies in the first Glc will not only manifest the absence of the outer core and O-polysaccharide but will also necessarily exclude the inner core Glc-NAc, HepIII, and Hep phosphate groups.
+These findings demonstrate that our observed core truncation most likely represents a deficiency in the cytoplasmic incorporation of the first outer core Glc rather than the action of a series of previously unreported extracellular hydrolytic

-Mutation of pagP restores R3 core structure in msbB-deficient E. coli 0157:H7.
-We found that pagP mutations suppress the truncated core phenotype and restore smooth LPS to the msbB-deficient E. coli O157:H7 mutant (Fig. 5).
-A low copy recombinant pACPagP plasmid (33) introduced into the myristate and palmitate deficient lipid A mutant restores the truncated LPS observed in the absence of the pagP mutation.
-If the pagP mutation can restore smooth LPS to the msbB-deficient E. coli O157:H7, we reasoned that O-antigen-mediated resistance to serum should also be restored to wildtype levels as a consequence.
-We were able to demonstrate that only the msbB-deficient mutant, and not the wild-type E. coli O157:H7 or its mutant deficient in both msbB and pagP, displayed sensitivity to killing by serum that is characteristic of Oantigen-deficient E. coli K-12 (Table 3).
+Mutation of pagP Restores R3 Core Structure in msbB-deficient

+E. coli O157:H7-We found that pagP mutations suppress the truncated core phenotype and restore smooth LPS to the msbBdeficient E. coli O157:H7 mutant (Fig. 5).
+A low copy recombinant pACPagP plasmid (33) introduced into the myristate- and palmitate-deficient lipid A mutant restores the truncated LPS observed in the absence of the pagP mutation.
+If the pagP mutation can restore smooth LPS to the msbB-deficient E. coli O157: H7, we reasoned that O-antigen-mediated resistance to serum should also be restored to wild-type levels as a consequence.
+We were able to demonstrate that only the msbB-deficient mutant, and not the wild-type E. coli O157:H7 or its mutant deficient in both msbB and pagP, displayed sensitivity to killing by serum that is characteristic of O-antigen-deficient E. coli K-12 (Table 3).
 These findings clearly dissociate hydrophobic antibiotic sensitivity (a consequence of lipid A underacylation) from serum sensitivity (a consequence of R3 core truncation).